 Canada thistle (Cirsium arvense) is a widespread noxious weed throughout the prairie regions of the Midwestern United States.
 Selective herbicides provide effective control if applied at the early bud growth stage (late June) or at fall re-growth stage (mid-September to October), preferably after a light frost.
 However, there are few recent studies evaluating the effect of herbicide application time on Canada thistle control.

 Field studies were established on Canada thistle in two counties in eastern South Dakota.
-Herbicide treatments included a fall application of Milestone® specialty herbicide at 5 and 7 fluid ounces per acre (fl oz/A) and Tordon® 22K specialty herbicide at 1 pint per acre (pt/A) applied in September, October or November in Brookings and Clark Counties.
+Herbicide treatments included a fall application of Milestone® herbicide at 5 and 7 fluid ounces per acre (fl oz/A) and Tordon® 22K herbicide at 1 pint per acre (pt/A) applied in September, October or November in Brookings and Clark Counties.
 A summer application of Milestone at 5 and 7 fl oz/A was also applied at multiple times from May through October in Clark County.
 Plot design was a randomized complete block with three replications of each treatment.
 Evaluations of herbicide treatments were made one year following treatment.
 Control was determined from visual estimates of Canada thistle shoot growth reduction relative to the non-treated control.
 Treatment means were compared using analysis of variance (P=0.10).

 Results of these studies showed that Canada thistle control was slightly more consistent with Milestone at 7 fl oz/A compared to Milestone at 5 fl oz/A.